phisad/sose20-deep-nlp/docs/final_project/instructions.md

 - By default, there will be a joint equal grade for all members of the group, based on the written group report.
 This default can be overwritten by the group contract.
-- You have three weeks after July 21st to complete your final project.
-The deadline is Friday 14th, 2020, 11:00pm.
+- You have ~~three~~ five weeks after July 21st to complete your final project.
+The deadline is Friday ~~14th~~ August 28th, 2020, 11:00pm.

 ## Project Proposal Guidelines